Martial Law Soldiers Marching

 Everything You Need to Know About Martial Law

 What scares many people is what happens when martial law is declared.
-Some of our civil liberties, such as your right to free movement, free speech, protection from unreasonable searches, and other liberties are suspended.
-The justice system that handles criminal and civil law is replaced with a military justice system.
+Some of our civil liberties are suspended, such as your right to free movement, free speech, protection from unreasonable searches, and other freedoms.
+A military justice system has replaced the justice system that handles criminal and civil law.
 This means:

 • You could be arrested for violating curfews.

-• You could be arrested for offenses that would not be considered serious in normal situations.
+• You could be arrested for offenses not considered severe in everyday situations.

-• Laws relating to habeas corpus that are designed to prevent unlawful detention may be suspended.
+• Laws relating to habeas corpus designed to prevent unlawful detention may be suspended.

 • The military can detain individuals indefinitely without the possibility of recourse.